wulechuan/wulechuan-ts-echarts-vue2-component/文档集/说明书/ReadMe.en-US.md

 ```

-> Note that when working with TypeScript, for the `import` statement of this package, the `from` part points to the npm package name of its, aka the `main` file metioned in the `package.json`.
-To be specific, the main file is in fact `./index.ts`.
+> Note that when working with TypeScript, for the `import` statement in your app, the `from` part points to the npm package name of `@wulechuan/echarts-vue2-component`, aka the `main` file metioned in the `package.json` of its.
+To be specific, the main file is `@wulechuan/echarts-vue2-component/源代码/发布的源代码/typescript/index.vue`.

 ```ts
 import Vue from 'vue'